Posts

 With a bright and cheery demeanor, gerbera daisies have quite a bit of flair.
 They will have single, double or even multiple petals, which can add some texture and contrast to your garden.
 They will withstand the summer heat with their sturdy stems and big blooms.
 Feed regularly with Flower-tone to give their stems a boost.

 While getting ready to decorate and hang the flag high for the Fourth of July, think of your garden.
-Show off your patriotic colors with red, white and blue plants for your garden or containers.
+Show off your patriotic colors with red, white, and blue plants for your garden or containers.

 Don’t worry though, patriotic colors stay in season all year long.
-Red hues will make your garden look bigger, white plants are perfect for a moon garden and blue plants bring a peace of mind for relaxation.
+Red hues will make your garden look bigger, white plants are perfect for a moon garden and blue plants bring peace of mind for relaxation.

-Plants for Fourth of July
+Plants for the Fourth of July

 Rocket’s Red Glare – picks for red plants: